DigitalVanilla/MaggieLibrary/README.md

 {
 	vec3 pos;
 	vec3 normal;
-	struct MaggieTexCoord tex[MAGGIE_MAX_TEXCOORDS];
+	struct MaggieTexCoord tex;
 	ULONG colour;
 };
 ```

-MAGGIE_MAX_TEXCOORDS is defined to be 1 at this point.
+There is only 1 texcoord at this point.
 It may change in the future if someone asks to use more than one texture in the draw..

 #### 3. Draw with immediate mode
 ```